nextgenusfs/amptk/README.md

 ufits install -i ITS LSU
 ```

-This commands will download the newest UNITE curated ITS databases.
-It will first download the UNITE curated general release, reformat the UNITE headers to be compatible with UTAX classifier training, trim the data for Full length, ITS1, and ITS2 regions, and then finally will train the UTAX classifier with these data.
-The script will then download the UNTIE+INSD database, reformat taxonomy in headers and then create a USEARCH database.
-The resulting databases are stored in the `DB` folder of the `ufits` directory and are given the names UTAX.udb and USEARCH.udb respectively.
+The resulting databases are stored in the `DB` folder of the `ufits` directory.

 Issuing the `ufits taxonomy` command will inform you which databases have been properly configured as well as usage instructions: